twiest/silverblue-images/README.md

 # silverblue-base
-This is the base container for my custom silverblue machines
+The purpose of this repository is to contain the base images for my custom silverblue machines